Jhon van Beukering

-Jhon van Beukering (born 29 September 1983) is a former professional footballer who played as a striker.
-Born in the Netherlands, he made one appearance for the Indonesia national team.
+Jhonny Rudolf van Beukering (born 29 September 1983) is a former professional footballer who played as a striker.
+Born in the Netherlands, he represented the Indonesia national team.

 Club career

 Vitesse

 Born in the Netherlands, van Beukering started playing for local amateur sides, before Vitesse Arnhem saw his talent, and signed him to Vitesse's youth academy after some strong displays in the youth team of De Graafschap.
 In the 2000–01 season he made his debut for Vitesse's main squad.
 Van Beukering scored two goals in the three games he played that season.
 The next season, he got a place in the starting lineup for the club and scored three goals.

 In the 2002–03 season he only made six appearances, and as a result he was loaned out to FC Zwolle.
 In Zwolle he also played six games, scoring two goals.
 The next season, his loan spell at FC Zwolle was extended, and Van Beukering made three goals in 14 games.